6 Important Retail Trends For 2021-2025

 Besides supporting small businesses during tough times, consumers state that they prefer to shop at independent retailers in order to purchase unique products and for a positive customer service experience.

 As Lennart Wehrmeier (Managing Director Expansion at Woolworth Gmbh) pointed out, “2021, the year after COVID-19 will see a renaissance of local, sustainable shopping”.

 That's it for this report on the top retail trends of 2021.

 Retail was impacted by COVID-19 perhaps more than any other space.
 While retailers took a hit during the pandemic, brick-and-mortar is still far ahead of e-commerce in terms of total sales.

-Which means that we should see more innovations in the retail landscape moving forward.
+This means that we should see more innovations in the retail landscape moving forward.